kaycebasques/technicalwriting.dev/index.rst

 technicalwriting.dev
 ====================

-A research blog focused on the design, UI, UX, and implementation of real-world documentation websites.
+A research blog focused on the development, design, UI, and UX of real-world documentation websites.

 --------------